remarshal-project/remarshal/README.md

 [![PyPI download statistics badge.](https://img.shields.io/pypi/dm/remarshal)](https://pypistats.org/packages/remarshal)

 Convert between CBOR, JSON, MessagePack, TOML, and YAML.
+Convert all to Python code.

 When installed, Remarshal provides the command-line command `remarshal` as well as short commands like `yaml2json`.
-You can use these commands to convert between formats, reformat, and detect errors.
+You can use these commands to convert between formats, reformat, and detect errors as well as transform data [using Starlark](#starlark-transforms).

-Remarshal can also convert all supported formats to Python code.

 ## Known limitations and quirks